-Evil Is Cool: Serrator.
-Perhaps the most Bad Ass character in the show.
+Serrator.
+Perhaps the most badass character in the show.
 He shows his power to Master Xandred by destroying an entire army of moogers.
-Later, he gets a Crowning Moment of Awesome during his fight with rangers: he defeats them easily, turns their own attacks against them, and to top it all off, he says that he wasn't even trying.
+Later, he gets a Moment of Awesome during his fight with the Rangers: he defeats them easily, turns their own attacks against them, and to top it all off, he says that he wasn't even trying.

-Master Xandred took the title of the most Bad Ass character in the show from Serrator and makes Serrator look like a mooger.
-Just watch "The Master Returns" and see what i mean.
+Master Xandred took the title of the most badass character in the show from Serrator and makes him look like a mooger.
+Just watch "The Master Returns" and see what I mean.

-First Installment Wins: Samurai is playing on people's nostalgia for the original Mighty Morphin by returning to the original "Go Go Power Rangers!" theme song, the morphing call, and bringing back Bulk.
+First Installment Wins: Many people believe that Samurai is playing on people's nostalgia for the original Mighty Morphin by returning to the original "Go Go Power Rangers!" theme song, the morphing call, and bringing back Bulk.

 He Really Can Act: Ricardo Medina.
 Okay, he's not Oscar-caliber or anything, but he's come quite a ways from Wild Force.